Road Traffic Act 1934: Context

 The Locomotive Acts of the late 1800s had placed heavy restrictions on speeds of "locomotives".
 Under pressure from an emerging motor industry and growing enthusiasm for motor cars the Locomotives on Highways Act 1896 had reduced the restrictions and increased speed limits.
 Speed limits were again raised by the Motor Car Act 1903 which also introduced requirements for registration of vehicles and for driving licences as well as new safety legislation.
-The Road Traffic Act 1930 had controversially removed all speed limits for motorcars in a year with record 7,305 road fatalities since which the levels of fatalities had increased to 7,343 deaths and 231,603 injuries.
+The Road Traffic Act 1930 had controversially removed all speed limits for motorcars in a year with record 7,305 road fatalities (Note: Department for Transport (2008), p.
+106 table 2) since which the levels of fatalities had increased to 7,343 deaths and 231,603 injuries.
 Half the deaths were of pedestrians, and of these three-quarters occurred in built-up areas.
 The Pedestrians' Association had been set up in 1929 to advocate on behalf of pedestrians with the Automobile Association and Royal Automobile Club resisting further legislation.
 The Salter Report which had been commissioned by the government was published in 1933 and recommended changes to the funding of both road and rail transport.